decent-chat/decent/docs/api.md

 <a name='logout'></a>
 ### Logout [DELETE /api/sessions/:id]
-+ never requires session (if you know the ID, it's yours)
++ does not require session (if you know the ID, it's yours)
 + **in-url** id (string)

 Responds with `{}` upon success.
 Any further requests using the provided session ID will fail.